Identifying Bud Rot and 7 Tips of Prevention

-Bud Rot Causes
+Bud Rot Life Cycle

-First off, we need to understand what conditions the fungus or mold likes.
+First, we need to understand what conditions the fungus or mold likes.
 It means if we know the conditions that allow bud rot to thrive, thus we can know the causes of bud rot, and how we could take the measure and prevent it effectively.

 Below, we have summarized the conditions that could be promoting bud rot in your cannabis plants, including:-